hyperledger/indy-hipe/text/dkms/dkms-v4.md

 The ledger can enforce sophisticated owner defined rules like requiring multiple signatures to authorize updates to the Policy.

-A zero knowledge proof that an agent is authorized is possible because the ledger maintains a global registry for all agents with PROVE authorization for all identity owners.
+An agent can now prove in zero knowledge that it is authorized because the ledger maintains a global registry for all agents with PROVE authorization for all identity owners.
 An agent can prove that its secret value and the policy address in which that value is given PROVE authorization are part of the global policy registry without revealing the secret value, or the policy address.
+By using a zero knowledge proof, the global policy registry does not enable correlation of any specific identity owner.

 ## 9.3.
 Authenticated Encryption

 The use of DIDs and microledgers allows communication between agents to use **authenticated encryption**.
 Agents use their DID verification keys for authenticating each other whenever a communication channel is established.
 Microledgers allow DID keys to have rooted mutual authentication for any two parties with a DID.
 In the sequence diagrams in section 10, all agent-to-agent communications that uses authenticated encryption is indicated by bold blue arrows.

-# 9.4.
+## 9.4.
 Recovery connection

 Each Identity Owner begins a recovery operation by requesting their respective recovery information from trustees.
-After a trustee has confirmed the request originated with the identity owner and not a malicious party, a recovery connection is formed.
-This connection type is special–it is only meant for recovery purposes.
-Recovery connections are decommissioned when the minimum recovery shares have been received and the original data has been restored.
-Identity owners can resume normal connections because their keys have been recovered.
-Trustee’s SHOULD only send recovery shares to identity owners over a recovery connection.
+After a trustee has confirmed the request originated with the identity owner and not a malicious party, a **recovery connection** is formed.
+This special type of connection is meant only for recovery purposes.
+Recovery connections are decommissioned when the minimum number of recovery shares have been received and the original encrypted wallet data has been restored.
+Identity owners can then resume normal connections because their keys have been recovered.
+Trustees SHOULD only send recovery shares to identity owners over a recovery connection.

-# 9.5.
+## 9.5.
 Dead Drops

-In scenarios where one party's agents have been compromised such that it can no longer send or receive relationship state changes, there is a need for recovery not just of keys and agents, but of the state of the relationship.
+In scenarios where two parties to a connection move agencies (and thus service endpoints) at the same time, or one party's agents have been compromised such that it can no longer send or receive relationship state changes, there is a need for recovery not just of keys and agents, but of the state of the relationship.
 These scenarios may include malicious compromise of agents by an attacker